Orange-breasted, worm-eating buddy

 American robin

 One of my annual garden companions.
 First met the American robin when I started veggie farming.
 I thought it was a sign.
-The bird was darting around the garden quite near me, darting a ways, then stopping, seeming to follow me, not looking worried when I turned towards it.
-I wasn’t used to birds being so…grounded—urban pigeons and scavenging seagulls didn’t count, this was the country!I came to the logical conclusion that it was following me, was resonating with my kindred earthy spirit, acknowledging my oneness with Nature, accepting me into the tribe.
-Of course, turns out that running around looking for bugs and earthworms, especially in open, freshly tilled fields, was just what the American robin does.
+The bird was quite near me, darting a ways, then stopping, seeming to follow me, not looking worried when I turned towards it.
+Other than urban pigeons and scavenging seagulls, I wasn’t used to birds being so on grounded.
+It soon seemed clear that it was following me, probably resonating with my kindred earthy spirit, recognizing a fellow field worker, accepting me into the tribe.
+Turns out that spending a lot of time on the ground, running around looking for bugs and earthworms, especially in open, freshly tilled fields, is just what the American robin does.
 I was only a part of its landscape.
 Oh well.

 Leave a Comment